Village of Mollans in AutumnVillage of Mollans in Autumn

 A medieval village in the Voconces region

-The name of Mollans-sur-Ouvèze, a village in the Drôme region, appears in texts as early as 992.
-The castle and fortified village of Mollans, belonging to the Mévouillon family, is mentioned as early as 1122.
+The name Mollans-sur-Ouvèze, a Drôme village, appears in texts in 992.
+The fortified castle and market town of Mollans, belonging to the Mévouillon family, is mentioned as early as 1122.
 As such, the village is part of the Baronnies.

-Arriving from Entrechaux, let us guide you along the avenue to park your car.
-After a few meters, you’ll be greeted by the majestic 1713 Dauphin fountain and its semi-circular covered washhouse, emblematic symbols of Mollans.
+Arriving from Entrechaux, let yourself be guided along the avenue to park.
+Then walk a few metres to be greeted by the majestic 1713 Dauphin fountain and its semi-circular covered washhouse, emblematic symbols of Mollans.
 Let yourself be seduced by this fountain topped by a dolphin, a proud reminder of the village’s belonging to the Dauphiné, opposite the medieval tower housing the Belfry.

-The village is dominated by its imposing château, one of the most impressive fortresses in the Baronnies, reduced to its single 12th-century keep, bearing witness to its past grandeur.
+The village is dominated by its imposing château, one of the most imposing fortresses in the Baronnies, reduced to its single keep dating from the 12th century, bearing witness to its past grandeur.
 Although inaccessible to visitors, its imposing presence commands respect.

-Archaeological finds dating back to the 3rd century BC in the Eyguiers rock shelters and a drawing of an elephant in a cave in the Toulourenc gorges support the legend of Hannibal and his elephants.
-Could he have passed through here in 218 to cross the Alps on his great march to Italy?
+Archaeological material dating from the 3rd century BC found in the Eyguiers rock shelters and a drawing of an elephant in a cave in the Toulourenc gorges support the legend of the passage of Hannibal and his elephants.
+Could it be that he passed through here in 218 BC on his way across the Alps on his great march to Italy?